melezhik/rocky-linux-lamp-check/README.md

 zef install --/test Sparrowdo
 ```

-To check that sparrowdo is successfuly installed, run this:
+To check that sparrowdo is successfully installed, run this:

 ```
 s6 --help